TheRenegadeCoder/SnakeMD/docs/docs/document-api.rst

-The SnakeMD High-Level API
+The Document API
 ==========================

 SnakeMD is designed with different types of users in mind.
 The main type of user is the person who wants to design and generate markdown quickly without worrying too much about the format or styling of their documents.
-To help this type of user, we've developed the high-level API which consists of a single function, :func:`snakemd.new_doc()`.
+To help this type of user, we've developed a high-level API which consists of a single function, :func:`snakemd.new_doc()`.
 This function returns a Document object that is ready to be modified using any of the convenience methods available